-Transfer of shares of the private company is governed by the articles of the company.
-You can start with the transfer of shares form.
-This is known as the Form No. SH-4 - Securities Transfer Form, which is pursuant to section 56 of the Companies Act, 2013 and sub-rule (1) of rule 11 of the Companies (Share Capital and Debentures) Rules 2014.
+You should know that the articles of a company govern the transfer of shares in a private company.
+You can start with the transfer of shares form, which is Form No. SH-4 or, Securities Transfer Form.
+It is pursuant to Section 56 of Companies Act 2013 (1) and follows the share transfer rules.
+This is sub-rule (1) of rule 11 of the Companies (Share Capital and Debentures) Rules 2014.

-One of the important features of the securities of a company is their transferability.
-Companies Act, 2013 under Section 44 provides that the shares, debentures or other interest of the member of a company are moveable property and hence are transferable in the manner as provided in the company’s articles of association.
+One of the important features of the securities of a company is the transferability of shares in a private company.
+Section 44 of the Companies Act, 2013 provides that the shares, debentures or other interest of the member of a company are moveable property.
+Hence, they're transferable in the manner as provided in the company’s articles of association.

-Transfer of shares means transferring title to shares voluntarily, by one party to another party.
-Whereas, transmission of shares means the transferring title to shares by the operation of law and is initiated by a legal heir.
+- Transfer of shares means transferring title of shares voluntarily, by one party to another.
+Whereas, the transmission of shares means, transferring title of shares by the operation of law which a legal heir initiates.

-Transfer of shares has a stamp duty to be paid based on the market value of shares, whereas in the transmission of shares, there is no stamp duty to be paid.
+- Transfer of shares has a stamp duty that one needs to pay, based on the market value of shares, whereas in the transmission of shares procedure, there is no stamp duty that one needs to pay.

-Section 56 of the Companies Act, 2013 provides that the transfer of shares of the company and other securities will be registered by a company only when a proper instrument of transfer of shares (share transfer form) is filed as prescribed in the Form No. SH 4.
+Section 56 of Companies Act 2013 provides that the transfer of shares of the company law and other securities will be registered by a company only when a proper instrument for transfer of shares (share transfer form) is filed as prescribed in Form No. SH 4.

-The SH 4 format for transfer of share needs to be duly stamped, with adequate value, dated and executed by or on behalf of the transferor and the transferee.
+You need to duly stamp the SH 4 format for transfer of share with adequate value and date.
+Also, one can execute it by or on behalf of the transferor and the transferee.

-Form SH 4 is needed to be sent to the company by the transferor or the transferee of the shares within sixty days from the date of execution of share transfer agreement along with the share transfer certificate or certificate relating to securities.
-In case there is no such share transfer certificate, the application for transfer of shares must be sent along with the letter of allotment of securities.
+One needs to send Form SH 4 to the company by the transferor or the transferee of the shares within 60 days from the date of execution, of the share transfer agreement.
+Along with the share transfer certificate or certificate relating to securities.
+In case there is no such share transfer certificate, then one must send the application for transfer of shares along with the letter of allotment of securities.

-All the share transfer certificates have to delivered by the company within a period of one month from the date of receipt of the share transfer agreement or the share transfer certificate by the company unless the company is prevented from such delivery due to an order of the Court or instruction by other authority.
+One has to deliver all the share transfer certificates by the company within a period of one month from the date of receipt of the share transfer agreement or the share transfer certificate by the company.
+Unless the company can't deliver due to an order of the Court or instruction by other authorities.

 Stamp Duty on the Transfer of Shares

-Stamp duty has to be paid by the seller of the shares.
-Stamp duty is paid at the rate of Rs 0.25 for every Rs.
+The seller of the shares has to pay the stamp duty at the rate of Rs 0.25 for every Rs.
 100 worth of shares.
 For stamping purpose in a transfer of shares special adhesive stamps having the word ‘share transfer’ shall be used.

-Section 8A of the Indian Stamp Act provides that for the electronic share transfer form the stamping is not needed providing that the stamp duty is paid on the total amount of the shares or securities issued.
+Section 8A of the Indian Stamp Act provides that for the electronic share transfer form, India.
+You can pay the stamp duty on the total amount of issuing the shares or securities.

-Stamp duty is also not liable to be paid in case of transfer of registered ownership of share from a person to a depository or from a depository to a beneficial owner.
+One is not liable to pay stamp duty in case of transfer of registered ownership of share from a person to a depository or from a depository to a beneficial owner.

 Determination of Valuation of Shares